microsoft/ML-For-Beginners/Introduction/2-history-of-ML/README.md

 - 1957 [Perceptron](https://wikipedia.org/wiki/Perceptron) is a type of linear classifier invented by American psychologist Frank Rosenblatt that underlies advances in deep learning.
 - 1967 [Nearest Neighbor](https://wikipedia.org/wiki/Nearest_neighbor) is an algorithm originally designed to map routes.
 In an ML context it is used to  detect patterns.
 - 1970 [Backpropagation](https://wikipedia.org/wiki/Backpropagation) is used to train [feedforward neural networks](https://wikipedia.org/wiki/Feedforward_neural_network)
 - 1982 [Recurrent Neural Network](https://wikipedia.org/wiki/Recurrent_neural_network) are artificial neural networks derived from feedforward neural networks that create temporal graphs.

+✅ Do a little research.
+What other dates stand out as pivotal in the history of ML and AI?

 ## 1950: Machines that Think

-Alan Turing
+Alan Turing, a truly remarkable person who was voted [by the public in 2019](https://en.wikipedia.org/wiki/Icons:_The_Greatest_Person_of_the_20th_Century) as the greatest scientist of the 20th century, was

 ## 1956: Dartmouth Research Project